mircealungu/mircea/drafts/wbse.md

 # Other Topics Not Discussed

+### A possible summary

+Imprecise natural language running on a non-deterministic black-box will never replace formally unambiguous programs running on well-defined hardware.

+### This system is not sustainable

+The LLM works based on examples it finds on the internet.
+Thus, it can not work on new technologies and languages until they have a critical mass.

+### Data-driven haphazard model-driven engineering

+- is there something to learn from model-driven engineering?
+- the limitations of code generated

 ### 2. there is no guarantee that the program selected for implementing a wish is correct